ClaytonCanady/Game-of-Thrones-Quiz/README.md

 - includes reset button
 - currently 10 questions, more to come
 - 4 descriptive quotes from the show that appear based upon the percentage of correct answers
+- displays correct answers for any missed questions at the end
+- has a local storage based high score feature

 ## Technologies Used